University Teaching Award Winners

 University Teaching Innovation

 University Teaching Innovation: The individuals considered for this recognition show a demonstrated commitment to continuously improving teaching through innovation and reflective practice.
 They are dedicated to teaching effectiveness and support enhanced levels of student engagement and learning.
-The 2024 winners of the University Teaching Innovation Award are:
+Congratulations to the winner of the University Teaching Innovation Award.

 Teaching Innovation Previous Award Winners